cloudflare/cloudflare-docs/content/waiting-room/reference/waiting-room-cookie.md

 ## Cookie expiration time

-- While a visitor stays in a waiting room, the `__cfwaitingroom` cookie is set to expire in 5 minutes.
+- While a visitor stays in a waiting room, the `__cfwaitingroom` cookie will not expire.
+- If a user closes their tab or leaves the waiting room, their cookie will expire after five minutes.
 - When the visitor accesses the application, the `__cfwaitingroom` cookie expires after an interval (specified by [session_duration](/waiting-room/reference/configuration-settings/#session-duration)).

 ## Cookie function